georonathan47/car_wash/README.md

 1. Manager will be able to

-    #customer list with name and location and car details
+    #customer list with name and location and car details, phone number
     #subscription list
     #option to create a file for customer four times.
     invoice list with statuses